lo-maxwell/react-virtual-garden/blog.md

 ### Added plantTime to plots and time to grow to plants

   * Setup for adding grow timers to plants
+  * Plot background now changes colors when plants are finished growing

 TODO: